extension-js/docs/Getting Started/Remote Extension Execution.md

 sort: 2
 ---

-One of the coolest features of extension-create is the ability to execute remote extensions.
-By running a valid GitHub URL as the command argument, `extension-create` downloads and execute the extension files against the target browser, as if you would using any local extension.
+One of the coolest features of Extension is the ability to execute remote extensions.
+By running a valid GitHub URL as the command argument, `Extension` downloads and execute the extension files against the target browser, as if you would using any local extension.

 This is useful during prototype steps where you want to create something based on a working extension sample, such as [Chrome Samples](#) or [MDN samples](#).